Listen to the Podcast

 But then, it rolled back over, and you lost out on that trade.
 It may start to become a head and shoulders pattern because you tried to get in on it but it went a little higher, and it's real instead of a horizontal resistance area it went above it because of that headline.

-I want to take a look at a couple of Head and Shoulders patterns here.
+Take a look at a couple of Head and Shoulders patterns

 This one we have is ATI, and I want you to put your attention towards the center of the chart here around March to July.